Version Control with Git

 Initialized empty Git repository in /tmp/new_repo/.git/

-Exercise: Check the status of the repository using git status.
+Exercise: Check the status of the repository - there should be nothing to commit yet.

 Solution